gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

    A: Non-critical
    : the DTLS connection can continue to protect the SCTP association.
-In this case the issue may be worth reporting to the peer using a DTLS alert message, or a way forward is to perform a rekeying.
+In this case the issue may be worth reporting to the peer using a DTLS alert message, but otherwise contine without further action.

-   B: Critical, but recoverable by creating a new DTLS connection.
+   B: Critical, but recoverable.
-   : In
-   cases the DTLS connection fails fatally one can attempt to establish a new DTLS connection.
+   : In cases the DTLS connection fails fatally but it is not ensured that the issue will persist the protection engine SHOULD attempt to establish a new DTLS connection.
+If the DTLS handshake fails in the end the SCTP association will time out as the SCTP higher layer during this period is unable to pass any packets acknowledging a working path.

    C: Critical, non-recoverable but not immediately fatal.
    : If the
-   error requires termination of the SCTP association but allows for sending some additional packets.
+   error requires termination of the SCTP association but allows for sending some additional SCTP packets.
 Then this critical issue MUST be reported to the SCTP association so that it can send an ERROR chunk with the Error in Protection cause code without any extra cause code, combined with an ABORT chunk.
-This will terminate the SCTP association immediately and speeding up any re-establishments.
+This will terminate the SCTP association immediately, provide ULP with notification of the failure and speeding up any higher layer management of the failure.

    D: Critical, non-recoverable and immediately fatal.
-   : If the DTLS
-   connection fails so that no furhter data can be proteced (i.e. either sent or recevied) with maintained security and establishing a new DTLS connection will not address the failure then the protection engine will have to indicate this to the Crypto Chunk handler so it can perform a one sides SCTP association termination.
+   : If the DTLS connection fails so that no furhter data can be proteced (i.e. either sent or recevied) with maintained security and establishing a new DTLS connection will not address the failure then the protection engine will have to indicate this to the SCTP implementation so it can perform a one sides SCTP association termination.
 This will lead to an eventual SCTP association timeout in the peer.